The Ballads (Mariah Carey album)

-The Ballads (re-released in the UK in 2010 as LoveSongs) is the third compilation album by American singer and songwriter Mariah Carey.
+The Ballads is the third compilation album by American singer Mariah Carey.
 The album features some of Carey's top selling ballads over the course of her career.
-It was released internationally in late 2008, and in North America in January 2010.
+It was released internationally in late 2008, North America in January 2009, and United Kingdom in February 2010.
+It debuted at number ten on the US Billboard 200 marking the highest debut of the week, and also peaked atop the UK R&B Albums Chart.

-Background
+Background and release

-The album contains some of Carey's hits and singles, primarily from her time at Columbia Records.
-It does not feature any new material or include songs recorded with her then-current label, Island Records.

-The 1993 single "Hero" was re-recorded and re-released to promote The Ballads compilation.
-The video shows Mariah Carey walking into the recording room accompanied by her dog, lingering in the studio and singing to the song.
+The album was announced in 2008 and was set to feature various ballads both from Carey's time at Columbia Records and from the soundtrack album, Glitter (2001).
+The album did not feature any new material or any songs from then-label, Island Records.
+The album was released internationally on various dates from October 2008, and later released throughout North America on January 20, 2009.
+For the North American release of the album, Carey re-recorded her 1993 single "Hero".
+A music video was shot which showed Carey singing in a recording room accompanied by her dog.
 It is intercut with a scene of New York City during the night.
+The album was later re-released in the United Kingdom under a new title, LoveSongs, on February 8, 2010.

 Promotion

 Carey performed "Hero" at the Inauguration of Barack Obama on January 20, 2009, in Washington, D.C., and was featured on a CBS TV special.
 A limited edition of The Ballads was being sold exclusively at all Target Stores; this edition included a small bottle of Carey's fragrance Luscious Pink.

 Critical reception

 Blogcritics said: "This release is a different type of Mariah Carey album.
-Without her faster and hip hop songs, it is smoother as it puts the focus squarely on her vocals which has always been her greatest attribute and saving grace."
-AllMusic said: "And that's what The Ballads is: nothing but big love songs sung in a big voice."
+Without her faster and hip hop songs, it is smoother as it puts the focus squarely on her vocals which has always been her greatest attribute and saving grace".
+AllMusic stated, "And that's what The Ballads is: nothing but big love songs sung in a big voice."
 Billboard stated that the album "will keep singing on the chart as we get closer to Valentine's Day, as it seems like a natural gift purchase."